 The power of White Bird’s CAHOOTS program lies in its community relationships and the ability of first responders to simply ask, ‘How can I support you today?’
 White Bird Clinic is proud to be a part of spreading this type of response across Oregon and the rest of the United States.
-Please consider a donation to help us expand our model.

 In 1969, a group of student activists and concerned practitioners founded White Bird Clinic to provide crisis services and free medical care to counter-culture youth in Eugene.
 Having grown continuously for fifty years, White Bird now has ten programs, 200 staff members, and more than 400 volunteers.